mass-0910/novelgame/README.md

-# novelgame editor ver 1.1
+# novelgame editor ver.
+1.1

 ## about